 - Proposed Plan

 In St. Tammany Parish, the Department of Environmental Services is responsible for inspection of sewer systems.
+They can be contacted at 985-898-2535.
 In Tangipahoa Parish, you will be dealing with the Permit Office and Environmental Health Unit.
 When it comes time to sell a house with a private sewer system, make sure to check with them to confirm you understand what will be required.
+It is not uncommon for the process to take over a week and you may need to proactively contact them to keep up with the status.

 You can also contact us at Fairview Home Buyers.
 We may be able to buy your house so you can avoid going through this process.
 We can close fast and deal with the old sewer system after the house is sold and you have your cash.
 If nothing else, we can help provide some free advice on how best to navigate the situation.